 Our salespeople have learned a lot along the way, so we decided to share some of our tips with you.
-Here are our top 10 techniques to help you become a better salesperson.
+Here are our top 20 sales techniques to help you perfect your craft and drive results.

 1. Understand Your Market